← Back to projects

 01

-Manual SSPs are full of vague narratives like 'we use AWS services to ensure compliance.'
-The pipeline enforces abstract resource-class language, mathematical constraints (technical_split + process_split = 1.0), mandatory ambiguity disclosure, and a 10-sample gold validation set.
-An auditor can trace every claim to a specific validation gate.
+Manual SSPs are full of vague filler like "we use AWS services to ensure compliance."
+The pipeline forces abstract resource-class language, enforces technical_split + process_split = 1.0, requires ambiguity notes whenever confidence dips, and validates everything against a 10 sample gold set.
+Every claim an auditor reads traces back to a specific validation gate.

 02

-The escape hatch mechanism prevents analysts from spending hours mapping process-only controls like KSI-RPL-01 (Recovery Objectives) to AWS infrastructure.
-The pipeline catches this in milliseconds: automation_status: No + validation_method: Manual = candidate_subjects: [], layer2_action: do_not_component_map.
+Escape hatches stop analysts from burning hours mapping process-only controls like KSI-RPL-01 (Recovery Objectives) to AWS infrastructure.
+The pipeline catches those in milliseconds. automation_status: No plus validation_method: Manual resolves to candidate_subjects: [] and layer2_action: do_not_component_map.
+Nobody wastes a morning on it.

 03